 In December 2005, the Company began providing its customers that enrolled after December 2005 a payment warranty under which the Company agrees to pay \$50,000 to its client if the umbilical cord blood product retrieved is used for a stem cell transplant for the donor or an immediate family member and fails to engraft, subject to various restrictions.
 Effective February 1, 2012, the Company increased the \$50,000 payment warranty to a \$75,000 payment warranty to all of its new clients.
-Additionally, under the Cryo-Cell Cares TM program, the Company will pay \$10,000 to the client to offset personal expenses if the umbilical cord blood product is used for bone marrow reconstitution in a myeloblative transplant procedure.
+Additionally, under the Cryo-Cell CaresTM program, the Company will pay \$10,000 to the client to offset personal expenses if the umbilical cord blood product is used for bone marrow reconstitution in a myeloblative transplant procedure.
 The product warranty and the Cryo-Cell Cares program are available to clients who enroll under this structure for as long as the specimen is stored with the Company.
 The Company has not experienced any claims under the warranty program nor has it incurred costs related to these warranties.
 The Company does not maintain insurance for this warranty program and therefore maintains reserves to cover any estimated potential liabilities.
 The Company's reserve balance is based on the \$75,000 or \$50,000 (as applicable) maximum payment and the \$10,000 maximum expense reimbursement multiplied by formulas to determine the projected number of units requiring a payout.
 The Company determined the estimated expected usage and engraftment failure rates based on an analysis of the historical usage and failure rates and the historical usage and failure rates in other private and public cord blood banks based on published data.
-The Company's estimates of expected usage and engraftment failure could change as a result of changes in actual usage rates or failure rates and such changes would require an adjustment to the established reserves.
-The historical usage and failure rates have been very low and a small increase in the number of transplants or engraftment failures could cause a significant increase in the estimated rates used in determining the Company's reserve.
+The Company's estimates of expected usage and engraftment failure rates have been very low and a small increase in the number of transplants or engraftment failures could cause a significant increase in the estimated rates used in determining the Company's reserve.
 In addition, the reserve will increase as additional umbilical cord blood specimens are stored which are subject to the warranty.
-As of February 28, 2014 and November 30, 2013 the Company recorded reserves under these programs in the amounts of \$15,857 and \$15,608, respectively, which are included in accrued expenses in the accompanying consolidated balance sheets.
+As of August 31, 2014 and November 30, 2013 the Company recorded reserves under these programs in the amounts of \$16,453 and \$15,608, respectively, which are included in accrued expenses in the accompanying consolidated balance sheets.